 \subsection{Forward Switching Condition}

-To ensure safety, a forward-switching condition (FSC) should switch control from the NC to the BC if using the control action $u$ proposed by NC causes any unsafe states to be reachable from the current state $x$ during the next control period, or causes any unrecoverable states to be reachable at the end of the next control period.
-These two conditions are captured in the following definition: \begin{definition}[Forward Switching Condition] A condition $FSC(x,u)$ is a {\em forward switching condition} if for every recoverable state $x$, every control action $u$, and control period $\eta$, $\textit{Reach}_{\leq \eta}(x,u) \cap \mathcal{U} \neq \emptyset \lor \textit{Reach}_{=\eta}(x,u) \not\subset \recov$ implies $FSC(x,u)$ is true. \end{definition}
+To ensure safety, a Forward Switching Condition (FSC) should switch control from the NC to the BC if using the control action $u$ proposed by the NC causes any unsafe states to be reachable from the current state $x$ during the next control period, or causes any unrecoverable states to be reachable at the end of the next control period.
+These two conditions are captured in the following definition: \begin{definition} A condition $FSC(x,u)$ is a {\em forward switching condition} if for every recoverable state $x$, every control action $u$, and control period $\eta$, $\textit{Reach}_{\leq \eta}(x,u) \cap \mathcal{U} \neq \emptyset \lor \textit{Reach}_{=\eta}(x,u) \not\subset \recov$ implies $FSC(x,u)$ is true. \end{definition}

 \begin{theorem} A Simplex architecture whose forward switching condition satisfies Definition~\ref{def:FSC} keeps the system invariably safe provided the system starts in a recoverable state. \end{theorem} \begin{proof} Our definition of an FSC is based directly on the switching logic in Algorithm~1 of \cite{yang17simplex}.
 The proof of Theorem~1 in~\cite{yang17simplex} shows that an FSC that is exactly the disjunction of the two conditions in our definition invariantly ensures system safety.
 It is easy to see that any weaker FSC also ensures safety. \shortonly{ $\blacksquare$} \end{proof}